Dhum Dhadaka: Casting

-Mahesh Kothare, who wanted to act as Shashi Kapoor in Marathi version of Pyar Kiye Jaa, decided to give the role of Kishore Kumar to Ashok Saraf.
+Mahesh Kothare, who aimed to act as Shashi Kapoor in Marathi version of Pyar Kiye Jaa, decided to provide the role of Kishore Kumar to Ashok Saraf.
 However, he was still searching for someone to portray the character of Mehmood.
-Eventually, he chose Laxmikant Berde, whom he had met during a play where Mahesh's parents were also acting.
-Ranjana Deshmukh was supposed to act alongside Ashok Saraf, but she had an accident while filming for Jhanjhaar.
-Unfortunately, she lost her legs in the accident, and Surekha Rane took her place in the film.
-Kothare signed his longtime friend Nivedita Joshi for a role opposite to him.
-Priya Arun was asked to make debut by playing a village girl opposite Laxmikant Berde but since she was still in the 9th grade, she did not accept the role and Prema Kiran ended up portraying the part instead.
+Eventually, he chose Laxmikant Berde, whom he had met during a play where Kothare's parents were also acting.
+Ranjana Deshmukh was supposed to act alongside Ashok Saraf, but she had a car accident while filming for Jhanjhaar.
+Unfortunately, she lost both her legs in the accident, and Surekha Rane replace her in the film.
+Kothare signed his long-time friend, Nivedita Saraf, for a role opposite to him.
+Priya Arun Berde was offered to make a debut by portraying a village belle opposite Laxmikant Berde, but since she was still in the 9th grade, she did not accept the role and Prema Kiran ended up portraying the role instead.

 Soundtrack

 The music is composed by Anil-Arun and lyrics penned by Shantaram Nandgaonkar.